-Landscapers sometimes describe gardeners as “gardeners” because a gardener focuses on the health and well-being of plants.
-Landscapers are often involved in outdoor construction work, such as driveways, patios, walls, and similar work known as “landscaping.”.
+Gardeners focus on the health and well-being of plants while landscapers are often involved in outdoor construction work such as driveways, patios, walls, and similar work known as “landscaping”.
 The main distinction between landscape architects and landscape designers is the license and the type and size of the project that could be designed.
-Both a landscape architect and a landscape designer can provide the planning, design, and direction that space will take, from the placement of outdoor structures to the shapes and design of soft landscape elements, such as plants in a residential project.
+Both a landscape architect and a landscape designer can provide the planning, design, and direction that space will take, from the placement of outdoor structures to the shapes and design of soft landscape elements such as plants in a residential project.

-If you need to build a retaining wall, correct a drainage problem, install a slab path, add outdoor lighting or an irrigation system, or maintain the lawn, a landscape designer can do it.
-Landscaping, on the other hand, is the process of making a garden or land area more attractive by changing its existing designs, planting trees and shrubs, and adding decorative elements.
-When you hear architecture and landscape design, the two sound undoubtedly similar, but both are completely separate.
+If you need to build a retaining wall, correct a drainage problem, install a slab path, add outdoor lighting or an irrigation system or maintain the lawn then a landscape designer can do it.
+Landscaping is the process of making a garden or land area more attractive by changing its existing designs, planting trees and shrubs, and adding decorative elements.
+When you hear architecture and landscape design they sound similar but both are completely separate.

 The key to successful hiring is matching the landscape designer's knowledge, skills, and experience to their individual needs.
 Encouraging members to adhere to a code of professional standards, actively participate in continuing education, and keep up to date with cutting-edge developments and trends in the field of landscape design is essential for success.

 The art of landscape design is about integrating the elements of a design with the effects of time as these spaces will grow, transform and change; these changes must be taken into account when designing spaces.
 It is important to understand the difference between landscape and landscaping so that you can make an informed decision when hiring someone for your project.